Benjamin-Bilyak/sqrt13-digit-computation/README.md

 - Date completed:  Friday May 29 2026
 - Archive: (https://zenodo.org/records/20443567)

-## Archive
+## Purpose of This Repository

+This GitHub repository is intended to provide a public documentation page for the project.

-The computed digits and supporting files are archived on Zenodo:
+The computed digits and supporting files are not primarily hosted here.
+They are archived on Zenodo, which serves as the main public record for the computation.
+The Link being below:

 (https://zenodo.org/records/20443567)